5 Software Overview

 7. The robot can sometimes reach a point in multiple ways, this tells the robot to use this exact orientation when going to this point.

-9. Set the speed as a % of maximum defined in the Safety Settings.
+9. Set the speed as a % of maximum defined in the Edit Motion Limits Settings.

 Add from Space